robmarkcole/simple-fastAPI-webapp/README.md

 # simple-fastAPI-webapp
-Use fastAPI to generate html web app.
-The app will serve a local directory or S3 location of images.
+Use fastAPI to generate html web app that will serve a local directory or S3 bucket of image thumbnails and metadata, and provide links to the full sized images.
 Docker, python and fastAPI are the core technologies

 ## Docker build and run
 ```